by Brian Salter, Transgrid

-As the NSW/SA Project EnergyConnect ramps up, TransGrid Acting CEO, Brian Salter, explains why transmission interconnection projects like this are so critical to enable a smooth transition to renewables.
+As the NSW/SA Project EnergyConnect ramps up, Transgrid’s Brian Salter, explains why transmission interconnection projects like this are so critical to enable a smooth transition to renewables.

-Later this year, TransGrid and its South Australian partner, ElectraNet, will begin construction on one of the nation’s largest energy infrastructure projects.
+Transgrid and its South Australian partner, ElectraNet, are set to begin construction on one of the nation’s largest energy infrastructure projects in 2022.

 EnergyConnect is a new 900km electricity transmission line linking New South Wales, South Australia and Victoria, running from Wagga Wagga in New South Wales to Robertstown in South Australia, with a connection to Red Cliffs, in Victoria.
 The economic benefits of the project are well documented.
 Construction will create about 1,400 jobs.